eser/stack/pkg/@eser/directives/README.md

 # 📓 [@eser/directives](./)

-`@eser/directives` consists of sets of rules and recommendations that can be applied to the entire cool ecosystem.
+`@eser/directives` consists of sets of rules and recommendations that can be applied to the entire eserstack ecosystem.
 As Captain Picard of The USS Enterprise would say, these directives are not just a set of rules, they point to a philosophy that consists of some best practices and proven experiences.

 ## 📕 Directives